Kehoe campaign for Missouri governor riding on bus owned by lobbyist for Chinese pork producer

 Eigel made it the subject of his first advertisement of the campaign, and Ashcroft has backed legislation to bar China and other hostile nations from owning farmland and enlisted his father, former Gov. John Ashcroft, to deliver the message.

 The cost of using Patek’s bus isn’t listed among the expenses reported in Kehoe’s latest campaign finance report.
-Instead, his campaign spokeswoman Gabriella Picard said the bus cost is covered by a June 4 entry showing Kehoe himself made a $25,000 “in-kind” donation.
+Instead, his campaign spokeswoman Gabrielle Picard said the bus cost is covered by a June 4 entry showing Kehoe himself made a $25,000 “in-kind” donation.

 The bus, she wrote in an email to The Independent, was “personally leased” by Kehoe.